History of the India national cricket team: Test status (1932–1970)

-A few Indians played as members of the English cricket team while India was under British rule, including Ranjitsinhji and KS Duleepsinhji, before we start with all of the history of Indian Cricket its very important to know about the person behind this great history of Indian Cricket.
-Maharaja Of Patiala Sir Bhupinder Singh or Bhuppa best known for his extravagance and for being a cricketer.
-His cricket teams – Patiala XI is among the best of India.
+A few Indians played as members of the English cricket team while India was under British rule, including Ranjitsinhji and KS Duleepsinhji.
+Maharaja of patiala is the man behind the golden history of Indian Cricket.
+His cricket team – Patiala XI was among the best of India.
 He was a great patron of sports.
-Maharaja of patiala is the man behind the golden history of Indian Cricket.
 He sponsored various tours of India for cricket and various tournaments using his own money.
 He was captain of the Indian cricket team that visited England in 1911, and played in 27 first-class cricket matches between 1915 and 1937.
 For the season of 1926/27, he played as a member of Marylebone Cricket Club.
 He donated the Ranji Trophy in honour of Kumar Shri Ranjitsinhji, Jam Sahib of Nawanagar.
 He was selected as the captain of India on its first Test tour of England in 1932, but dropped out for reasons of health two weeks before departure and the Maharaja of Porbandar took over.

 All this way India becoming the sixth team to be granted test cricket status.
 India made its debut as a Test-cricket-playing-nation in England in 1932 led by CK Nayudu, well before Indian independence.
-The team performed well, with Mohammad Nissar taking 5-93 and 1-42 in the match against England.
+The team performed well, with Mohammad Nissar taking 5-93 and 1–42 in the match against England.
 The match was given test status despite being only 3 days in length.
 England, batting first, scored 258 with Nissar cleaning up the openers and tailenders.
 However the Indian team failed to capitalize on their bowling performance, all out for 189 with CK Nayudu the top scorer with 40 runs.
 England went on to score 275 and set India a target of 346, which always seemed out of the visitor's grasp.
 India were all out for 187 and lost by 158 runs.

-The team's first series as an independent country was in 1948 against Australia at Brisbane.
+The team's first series as an independent country was in 1947-1948 against Australia at Brisbane.
 Australia were led by Sir Don Bradman while India was led by Lala Amarnath.
 The Australians returned home, winning the 5 Test series with the score 4–0.
+The first Test match in the series was held between 28 November 1947 to 04 December 1947, with Australia emerging victorious.